Mellanox/nic-configuration-operator/README.md

 * `gpuDirectOptimized`: performs gpu direct optimizations.
 ATM only optimizations for Baremetal environment are supported.
 If enabled perform the following:
   * Set nvconfig `ATS_ENABLED=0`
   * Can only be enabled when `pciPerformanceOptimized` is enabled
-* `rawNvConfig`: a `map[string]string` which contains NVConfig parameters to apply for a NIC on all of its PFs.
   * Both the numeric values and their string aliases, supported by NVConfig, are allowed (e.g. `REAL_TIME_CLOCK_ENABLE=False`, `REAL_TIME_CLOCK_ENABLE=0`).
   * For per port parameters (suffix `_P1`, `_P2`) parameters with `_P2` suffix are ignored if the device is single port.
 * If a configuration is not set in spec, its non-volatile configuration parameters (if any) should be set to device default.
-  * Parameters in rawNvConfig are regarded as having no default for this flow

 ### NicDevice